idaholab/moose/framework/doc/content/source/interfaces/DataFileInterface.md

 parameters.
 This search is consistent between both in-tree and installed builds of an application.

 When a parameter is specified as `DataFileName` type, the corresponding value that you get via `getParam<DataFileName>` is the searched value (the user's input is used for the search).
+The search order for these paths is the following:

+- if the path is absolute, use the absolute path
+- relative to the input file
+- if the relative path begins with `./`, break and do not search data
+- if the relative path resolves behind `.`, break and do not search data
+- relative to the installed or in-tree registered data file directories

 You may also utilize the `getDataFilePath()` method within this interface to manually search for a relative path in the data without the use of a parameter (for hard-coded data).
-The search order for these path is the following:

-- if the path is absolute, use the absolute path (only for `DataFileName` parameters)
-- relative to the input file (only for `DataFileName` parameters)
-- relative to all installed and registered data file directories (for an installed application)
-- relative to all in-tree registered data file directories (for an in-tree build)
+This search only searches relative to the installed or in-tree registered data file directories.

 You can see the file paths that were found in the search for all `DataFileName` parameters via the `--show-data-files` command line option.